gvwilson/sdxjs/src/build-manager/index.md

 ## How can we specify that a file is out of date? {#build-manager-timestamp}

 The next step is to figure out which files are out of date.
-Make does this by comparing the <span i="timestamp!in build; build!timestamp">timestamps</span> of the files in question, but this isn't always reliable:
+Make does this by comparing the [% i "timestamp!in build" "build!timestamp" %]timestamps[% /i %] of the files in question, but this isn't always reliable:
-<span i="clock synchronization (in build); build!clock synchronization">computers' clocks may be slightly out of sync</span>,
-which can produce a wrong answer on a networked filesystem, and the operating system may only report file update times to the nearest millisecond (which seemed very short in 1970 but seems very long today).
+[% i "clock synchronization (in build)" "build!clock synchronization" %]computers' clocks may be slightly out of sync[% /i %], which can produce a wrong answer on a networked filesystem, and the operating system may only report file update times to the nearest millisecond (which seemed very short in 1970 but seems very long today).

-More modern build systems store a <span i="hash code!in build; build!hash code">hash</span> of each file's contents and compare the current hash to the stored one to see if the file has changed.
+More modern build systems store a [% i "hash code!in build" "build!hash code" %]hash[% /i %] of each file's contents and compare the current hash to the stored one to see if the file has changed.
 Since we already looked at hashing in <a section="file-backup"/>, we will use the timestamp approach here.